AndreaSantarsiero/Movie-Time/README.md

 Technology | Purpose
 -----------|---------
-TypeScript + Vite | Modern frontend tooling and bundling Chrome Extensions API (MV3) | Access to browser tabs, scripting, and permissions WebRTC | Real-time peer-to-peer data and media transfer STUN (Google) | NAT traversal for discovering public endpoints HTML/CSS/JS | Popup UI, overlay, and player control Netflix Player API (unofficial) | Direct access to play/pause/seek within Netflix
+TypeScript + Vite | Modern development experience and bundling for MV3 Chrome Extensions API (MV3) | Content scripts, background service worker, popup, permissions WebRTC | Real-time peer-to-peer media and data (video, audio, sync messages) STUN (Google) | NAT traversal and ICE candidate discovery HTML/CSS/JS | Popup UI, overlay UI, and in-page integration Netflix Player API (unofficial) + HTML `<video>` | Playback control (play/pause/seek) and accurate timing/duration

 ---------------------------------------------------------------------

 ## ⚙️ How to Use

-1) Install the extension locally:
+1) **Install the extension locally**
+   - clone this repository, open a terminal in the root folder and type
+      ```bash
-   - npm install
+      npm install
-   - npm run build
+      npm run build
-   - Then load the dist/ folder into Chrome → chrome://extensions → Load unpacked.
+      ```
+   - Open `chrome://extensions/` in Chrome
+   - Enable “Developer mode”
+   - Click **Load unpacked** and select the `dist/` folder.

-2) Open Netflix and start a movie or episode.
+2) **Open Netflix and choose a title**

+   - Both users should open Netflix in Chrome.
+   - Each user manually navigates to the same movie or episode.

-3) Open the extension popup and establish the P2P session:
+3) **Establish the P2P connection via the popup**

-   - Click Start Session to generate an Offer (copy it).
-   - Share it with your friend (e.g., paste in chat).
+   - User A opens the Movie Time popup and clicks to create an **Offer**.
+   - User A copies the Offer text and sends it to User B (e.g. via chat).
-   - Your friend pastes it, generates an Answer, and sends it back.
+   - User B pastes the Offer into their popup and generates an **Answer**.
-   - Paste their Answer → connection established.

-4) The video chat overlay appears on the Netflix page.
-You can now talk and watch together.

-5) Click Enable Sync to activate synchronization:
-   - The one who clicks becomes the Leader.
-   - Playback actions (Play, Pause, Seek) are mirrored on the other side.
-   - If the other user interacts (Play/Pause/Seek), roles switch automatically and instantly.
+   - User B sends the Answer back to User A.
+   - User A pastes the Answer into the popup to complete the connection.

+4) **Start the video chat**

+   - Once signaling is complete and `getUserMedia` is granted, the overlay appears on top of Netflix.
+   - You should see your own camera in the small preview and your partner’s video in the main area.
+   - If the remote video does not autoplay, click the “start call” button that appears inside the overlay.

+5) **Enable playback sync from the overlay**

+   - Each user can click the **Sync** button in the overlay to enable sync.
+   - When both sides have sync enabled and the durations match, the protocol runs:
+     - duration compatibility check,
+     - deterministic leader/follower election based on activation timestamps,
+     - initial full state from leader to follower for a hard lock-on.
+   - After that, the leader sends periodic heartbeat updates and both sides can generate manual sync events by interacting with the Netflix player.
+   - You can toggle sync off at any time; playback on both sides will continue independently from that point.

 ---------------------------------------------------------------------

 ## 🔍 Technical Notes

-- The STUN server (stun:stun.l.google.com:19302) is used for ICE candidate gathering.
+- The extension uses Google’s public STUN server (`stun:stun.l.google.com:19302`) for ICE candidate gathering.
-- No TURN server is used — if both peers are behind symmetric NAT, the connection may fail (rare in home networks).
+- No TURN server is used; in rare cases of very restrictive or symmetric NATs, the peer-to-peer connection might fail.
-- If the automatic connection fails, users can copy-paste ICE candidates manually via the popup.
-- All WebRTC traffic is encrypted by design (DTLS-SRTP).
+- All WebRTC traffic (media and data channel) is encrypted by design using DTLS-SRTP.
-- No data or metadata ever leaves the two peers’ browsers.
+- All messages travel over a WebRTC data channel; there is no central relay.
+- The extension does not send any data to external servers.

 ---------------------------------------------------------------------

 ## 🧪 Future Improvements

+Planned or possible future improvements include:

-- Automatic signaling via Firebase or WebSocket (optional)
+- Automatic signaling via a lightweight backend or WebSocket service.
-- File sharing through WebRTC data channels
-- Group watch (multiple peers)
+- Group watch for more than two peers sharing the same session.
-- Persistent friend pairing (reconnect without copy-paste)
-- Integrated text chat
+- Integrated text chat in the overlay alongside the video chat.
+- Additional sync profiles (for example “strict” vs “relaxed”) tuned for different network conditions and devices.
+- More advanced “soft” correction strategies that gradually compensate small drift instead of relying only on hard seek thresholds.

 ---------------------------------------------------------------------

 ## 🛡️ Privacy & Security

-Movie Time never collects or sends any personal data.
-All communication occurs directly between browsers using end-to-end encrypted WebRTC channels.
-You retain full control over when and with whom to connect.
+Movie Time does not collect, store, or transmit personal data to any third-party server.
+All communication happens directly between the two browsers over end-to-end encrypted WebRTC channels.
+You are always in control of when to start or stop a session, who you share your Offer/Answer with, and when to enable or disable video, audio, and synchronization.

 ---------------------------------------------------------------------